nwrye/Pliocene-Thermocline-and-Model-Comparison/README.md

 - Unnecessary calculations and lengthy code.

 **PlioMIP2_Equator_V2:**
-Improved version of V1, currently the main notebook.
-Still refining reliable bias values, but should be easier due to improved data structure.
+Improved version of V1 with correct values.

 *Improvements:*
 - No creation of anomaly files; done in V1.